Pilot Study to Investigate Home Potassium Testing in Heart Failure

-Background and hypothesis: Heart failure (HF) is one of the leading causes of death in the United States.
-Normal K+ range is 3.5 to 5 mEq/L. Low potassium level is associated with fatal dysrhythmia, and elevated potassium levels result in slow cardiac rhythms and asystole.
+Background and Hypothesis: Heart failure (HF) is one of the leading causes of death in the United States.
+Normal K+ range is 3.5 to 5 mEq/L. Low potassium levels are associated with fatal dysrhythmias, and elevated potassium levels result in slow cardiac rhythms and asystole.
 Current venipuncture methods used for potassium testing are complicated with hemolysis, which create false K+ results.
 Our study objective is assessing the effectiveness of an at home device that would enable HF patients to test potassium levels frequently to avoid any complications as it relates to dyskalemia.
 We hypothesize that by utilizing a home testing solution, patients can develop a home HF management strategy to improve health outcomes.

 Results: The r-values for the regressions will be analyzed.
 An r-value close to 1 would indicate that the results are directly correlated and clinically equivalent.
 Results of the surveys will be used to gauge interest in the device.

 Conclusion and Potential Impact: This study will establish a more efficient way for HF patients to measure K+ levels, to ensure it stays in the narrow range of 3.5 to 5 mEq/L. This device will assist in reducing potassium imbalance complications, which will translate to a decrease in mortality in HF patients as it relates to dyskalemia.